TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 Load the fundamental library `BNPmix` to implement the algorithm which provides i.i.d. samples from the latent partition posterior.
 First set the number of iterazions and burn-in of the MCMC chain.
 Then select the MCMC sampling method to be used, we were interested in the marginal sampler `MAR` by [`Neal 2000`](https://www.jstor.org/stable/1390653).
 The model is set to be `DLS` for a detailed and useful explanation see the [`BNPmix manual`](https://cran.r-project.org/web/packages/BNPmix).
 Lastly hyper is equal to FALSE so hyperprior distributions on the base measures's parameter are not added.

-Now set the hyperparameters of the that regulate the prior information.
-Setting the discount parameter to 0 is crucial, as it leads to a Dirichlet process, which is a specific case of the Pitman-Yor process for which the function `PYdensity()` is designed.
+Now set the hyperparameters that regulate the prior information.
+Setting the discount parameter to 0 is crucial, as it leads to a Dirichlet process, which is a specific case of the Pitman-Yor processes for which the function `PYdensity()` is designed.
 The strength parameter is determined by a Gamma(1,1) random variable as suggested in [`Escobar and West 1995`](https://user-web-p-u02.wpi.edu/~balnan/Escobar-West-1995.pdf).
 The last argument is k0 that is the p-dimensional vector of scale factors defining the normal base measure on the location parameter and it is fixed empirically as a p-vector of 2.
-Matter of fact there are a lot of other parameters to modify, but we decided to leave the default values.
+Actually there are a lot of other parameters to modify, but we decided to leave the default values.

-The last arguments to decide are those for generationg the posterior output.
+The last arguments to decide are those for generating the posterior output.
 Being interested in the estimated partition put out_type equal to "CLUST".

 ``` r
 library(BNPmix)